Every Effing thing about Buttons

 Buttons with Icon

-We will need to control the size of our icon.
-We will use em unit for this.
-Why? em unit is perfect for this usecase as using it, our icon will scale according to the size of the button's text.
-It help us later on when we will decide to add size variants.
+The icon size is out of control.
+We need to control it.
+For this, we can use em unit.
+Why em?
+If you think about it, em unit is actually perfect for this usecase as using it, our icon will scale according to the size of the button's text.
+It help us later on too when we will decide to add size variants.

 css